 - Our transfer and tour boats use efficient four-cycle engines that help minimize water and noise contamination in the canals.

 - We separate our trash and encourage our guests to do the same.
-Recyclable materials and organic waste are taken to the town Centro de Acopio and a local farm.
+Recyclable materials are taken to the Planta Recicladora de Tortuguero.

 To further support the Tortuguero community, we buy the majority of our produce from local sources.
 We also give preference to local service providers for the repairs and upkeep of the lodge.